 You’ve got a great blog post topic, what next?

 Choosing the right blog post topic is just the first step.
-To build a truly great blog post takes a lot more.
+Building a truly great blog post takes a lot more.
 If you’d like to find out how much, take a look at our blog post checklist.

 Got any tips of your own for choosing the perfect blog post topic?
 Leave us a comment below.